-There are some risk factors that may increase the chance of developing this type of cancer.
-These include:
+Following are some risk factors that may increase the chance of developing a gut cancer:

 - Excessive alcohol consumption

 - Diet containing high amounts of salted, cured, or poorly preserved foods

 - A diet low in fresh fruit, vegetables and whole grains

 - Increasing age

 Based on the known risk factors for gut cancer, there are things you can do to reduce your risk of developing cancer:

 - Eat a diet high in vegetables and fruit

 For more information on nutrition recommendations and recipes, see nutrition & recipes